 What makes these muffins healthy?

-Now, this always depends on what you’re comparing to, but these muffins are definitely healthier than most muffins out there.
-In fact, they’re even healthier than your typical zucchini muffin.
+While this depends on what you’re comparing, these muffins are definitely healthier than most muffins out there.
+In fact, they’re even healthier than classic zucchini muffins.

-- Of course, the zucchini part!
-Adding veggies into your muffins (especially ones you can’t taste) can only be a good thing right?
+- Of course, the zucchini!
+Adding veggies to your muffins can only be a good thing right?

-- The addition of flax seeds and the optional nuts add protein and even more nutrients to these already healthy zucchini muffins.
+- The flax seeds and pecans/walnuts add protein and other nutrients to these wholesome muffins.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Bake for 18-22 minutes, or until a toothpick inserted in the center comes out clean. (photo 6)
+Bake until a toothpick inserted in the middle of a muffin comes out clean, approx. 18-22 mins. (photo 4)

-Let your zucchini muffins rest for at least 10 minutes to complete setting and slightly cool.
-Then transfer them to a cooling rack to continue cooling, and enjoy!
+Let the muffins rest for at least 10 minutes to slightly cool and set.
+Then transfer them to a cooling rack to continue cooling.

 Like most muffins, these taste best the same day they’re made, BUT still taste great on days 2-3.